 The core of the Incentive Program is based on job creation and capital investment, two principles that any business can get behind.
 To be eligible, a business must produce a minimum of ten “Quality Jobs” that meet the program’s requirements.

 Charlotte County has several incentives and programs for businesses to leverage, including:

 - This program can be used to provide incentives to qualified applicants for job creation, capital investment or to offset infrastructure improvement costs.

 - For up to 10 years, Property Tax Exemptions may be available for up to 100% of ad valorem and tangible personal property tax assessment.

 - Provides tax-exempt debt obligations issued by public corporations to support manufacturing, processing, and utility type economic development projects.
 The Charlotte County Industrial Development Authority issues these bonds in Charlotte County.

 Become a part of a county that’s making waves in southwest Florida.
 If you’re a site selector or business owner looking to bring a new business to Charlotte County or explore nearby locations, the Southwest Florida Economic Development Alliance (SWFLEDA) is here to help you take advantage of the many benefits available.

-Contact SWFLEDA President Eric Berglund at email@example.com or call 844-707-SWFL for a confidential consultation.
+Contact SWFLEDA at firstname.lastname@example.org or call 844-707-SWFL for more information.